sancsoft/beegit.github.io/content_strategy/_posts/2014-07-03-seven-tips.md

 It's an interesting time in the content marketing world.
 Those of us who write for a living have won.
 Kind of.

 After years of bugging bosses and colleagues about the role content plays in a good marketing strategy, people have started to understand its true value and now they want content galore.
 That's great.
-Now, about writing all that copy...
+Now, about writing all that copy.

 While most creators have a backlog of ideas, eventually those resources will be tapped.
 That's when it's time to reach out to colleagues and partners for product overviews, business details and customer wins.